CohenArthur/rust-gistre-workshop/2_generics_collections/live_coding/README.md

 Banks usually do not deal with `u64`s, but rather with dollars, euros, or yens.
 Don't you think that our banks should reflect that?

-Create a `Money` trait in order to represent what a currency is.
+Remove the `Money` type alias, and create a `Money` trait in order to represent what a currency is.
 Then, implement that trait for a few money types, such as `Dollar`, `Euro` and `Ouguiya`, the malaysian currency.

 Considering our moneys all need a way to compare themselves, we need to at least have a `value` method.
 This method should return a `f64` and represent the dollar value of our